 Cougar Hot Springs | Terwilliger Hot Springs

-Cougar Hot Springs aka Terwilliger Hot Springs offers hot spring bathing among the ancient forest
+Cougar Hot Springs aka Terwilliger Hot Springs offers a serene soaking experience in the lush forest

-Nestled in a forest canyon of the Willamette National Forest, Terwilliger (Cougar) Hot Springs is a popular destination for all who enjoy bathing in a natural geothermal spa surrounded by a beautiful scenery of the old-growth forest.
+Nestled in a forest canyon of the Willamette National Forest, Terwilliger (Cougar) Hot Springs is a popular destination for all who enjoy bathing in a natural geothermal spa surrounded by the stunning beauty of an old-growth forest.

-No services and no drinking water are available.
-There are two compost toilets and a changing shelter near the pools.
-Also, there is a vault toilet at the parking area.
+While no drinking water or other services are available, the site does provide composting toilets and a changing shelter near the pools, as well as a vault toilet at the parking area.

-This is a day-use site, open from sunrise to sunset during the week.
+This is a day-use site, open from sunrise to sunset.
 Every Thursday from 8 am to 12 pm pools are closed for cleaning and maintenance.

 Terwilliger Hot Springs | Cougar Hot Springs Trail